-- the deceased's husband or wife at the time of the deceased's death in a marriage recognized as a legal marriage under Northern Territory law. - An Aboriginal person in a relationship with another Aboriginal person that is that is recognized as a traditional marriage by the Indigenous community or group to which either of them belongs2.
+- the deceased's spouse or de facto partner at the time of the deceased's death in a marriage recognized as a legal marriage under Northern Territory law. - An Aboriginal person in a relationship with another Aboriginal person that is that is recognized as a traditional marriage by the Indigenous community or group to which either of them belongs2.